kn5225/mun/README.md

 Note: This repository was cloned from my <a href="https://github.com/snsfmun24" target="_blank">snsfmun24</a> account, which was the profile used for hosting during the conference to ensure professionalism in the URL.
-No differences in content exist.
+No differences in website content exist.

 # Shiv Nadar School Faridabad MUN 2024 Website